kcauley/PUI2018_KC116/README.md

 # PUI2018_KC116

-This is Kate Cauley for homework.
+This is for Kate Cauley's (KC116)  homework.